tony-tomass/tony-tomass.github.io/README.md

 Features and Changes:
 - Three main pages: About, Gallery, and Other
 - Art gallery is now the main page, featuring some hovering visuals to help spotlight specific pieces
+- Images changed from PNG to AVIF for fasting loading
 - About and other pages link to old version while new versions are under construction

 ## Version 0